kahst/BirdNET-Analyzer/README.md

 python3 analyze.py --i /path/to/audio/folder --o /path/to/output/folder
 ```

 NOTE: Your custom species list has to be named 'species_list.txt' and the folder containing the list needs to be specified with `--slist /path/to/folder`.
+You can also specify the number of CPU threads that should be used for the analysis with `--threads <Integer>` (e.g., `--threads 16`).

 3. This is a very basic version of the analysis workflow, you might need to adjust it to your own needs.